csbg/CrossAncestryGenPhenTCGA/README.md

     └── TCGA_UCEC/
             └── ...
 ```
 Once you have installed the `gdc-client` you can run the scripts `gdc_process_meth.R`, `gdc_process_meth.R`.
 Please be aware that the scripts ask for the location of the client.
 The scripts will download the molecular data (from GDC Portal), additional clinical data (cBioportal) and genetic ancestry (https://doi.org/10.1016/j.ccell.2020.04.012).
-The scripts will create a new directory download/.
+Once the data for each molecular layer (methylation & expression) is downloaded the data is combined into one object using `gdc_create_study.R`.
+The scripts will create a new directory ***download/***.
 ```
 download/
 └── GDCportal/
     ├── TCGA_BRCA/
     │       ├── meth_files/                 # Raw patient files
     │       ├── mrna_files/
-    │       ├── demo_meth.png               # Demographic plot
+    │       ├── demo_meth.png               # Demographic plots
     │       ├── demo_mrna.png
     │       ├── full_matrix_meth.rds        # All downloaded features
     │       ├── full_matrix_mrna.rds
     │       ├── gene_level_matrix_meth.rds  # Summarized on gene level
     │       ├── gene_level_matrix_mrna.rds
     │       ├── metadata_meth.rds           # Metadata files
+    │       ├── metadata_mrna.rds
+    │       ├── probe2gene.csv              # Mapping of probe to gene
-    │       └── metadata_mrna.rds
+    │       └── TCGA_BRCA_omics_layers.rds  # Combined study object (meth & mrna)
     │
     ├── TCGA_THCA/
     │       └── ...